- Homeless & Housing

 Location4874 S Atlanta Road SEAtlanta, GA 30339 United States

 Our mission is to provide a better life for both the inmates in the Fulton County Jail and rescued shelter dogs from FCAS.
-During an intensive 8 week course consisting of education, training and overall care for the dogs, we hope to positively change both the dogs and the inmates.
-During the 8 week program, each inmate has the opportunity to train and bond with their assigned dog.
-At the end of the training course, our goal is for the dogs to pass the Canine Good Citizen test and graduate from our program into a wonderful, forever home.
+During an intensive 10 week course consisting of education, training and overall care for the dogs, we hope to positively change both the dogs and the inmates.
+During the 10 week program, each inmate has the opportunity to train and bond with their assigned dog.
+At the end of the training course, our goal is for the dogs to pass an obedience test and graduate from our program into a wonderful, forever home.
 We also aim to provide viable job skills for the inmates and create a new overall lease on life for both the dogs and the inmates.

 All of the dogs selected for our pro gram have undergone extensive temperament testing with our dedicated Behavior Assessment team.
-Upon arrival at their temporary home in the dormitory style setting within Fulton County Jail, each dog is assigned a primary inmate handler, and on occasion, a secondary handler.
-This not only allows for more inmates to benefit from the program, it also provides continuity for the dog, should one of the handlers leave the program.
+Upon arrival at their temporary home in the dormitory style setting within Fulton County Jail, each dog is assigned a primary inmate handler, team.